sterling-hillard-imprivata/bowling-score-api/README.md

 - player: The players will appear as objects with their respective id number, select the player
 - first roll: pins knocked down in the first roll
 - second roll:pins knocked down in the second roll
-- tenth frame bonus pins: *optional field* total pins knocked down after the tenth frame.
-Note: This field is only used if the player gets a strike or spare in their last/tenth frame and
+- tenth frame bonus pins*optional field*: total pins knocked down after the tenth frame.
+Note: This field is only used if the player gets a strike or spare in their last/tenth frame.

 ![Score interface](bowlingscore/documentation/snap_4.jpg "Inputing Score parameters")